Why these Asian Chicken Wings are So Good!

 How to Make Asian Chicken Wings

-crispy baked chicken wings on a wire rack and baking sheet
+crispy baked chicken wings on a wire rack on a sheet pan.

 Note that using a chicken wing brine will cook the wings 20% faster.
 The target temperature for chicken wings is 165 degrees f.